CR3Swapper/bluepill/README.md

 #### IDT - Interrupt Descriptor Table

 The host IDT is 1:1 to the guest IDT except for three interrupt handlers, #PF, #DE, and #GP.
 These three different interrupt handlers all route to the same SEH handler function which just changes RIP to the catch block of whatever try/except the exception happened in.
-This allows for page faults, general protection faults and division errors to not be handled by guest controlled interrupt handlers.
+This allows for page faults, general protection faults and division errors to be handled by host controlled interrupt handlers.

 ```cpp
 // setup IDT for host....